 Routine: a program that performs a particular task.
-Routine is also known as procedure, function or subroutine.
+Routine is also known as procedure, function, or subroutine.

 Protocols: A format for transmitting data between two systems.

 In simple words, API stands for Application Programming Interface.
 API acts as an interface between two software applications and allows the two software applications to communicate with each other.
-API is a collection of software functions which can be executed by another software program.
+API is a collection of software functions that can be executed by another software program.